Skip to content

 2. Guys Wanting a Short for Lifting and Daily Wear

 Outside of versatile training contexts, I also like the Versatile Short’s performance for lifting and casual use.
-This is one of the training shorts that can transcend the gym like the Lululemon Pace Breaker Short and look good for daily wear contexts.
+This is one of the training shorts that can transcend the gym like the Pace Breaker and look good for daily wear contexts.

 The pockets are deep enough to keep your valuables secure and they’re big enough to where your wallet and phone shouldn’t poke out a ton which is something that irks me with other training shorts.